david-walters/Milestone-1-Code-Institute/README.md

 I took to the internet to find some portfolio examples which would give me some inspiration for design ideas.
 Doing this gave me an insight of what I wanted for my portfolio and an understanding of how to begin.

-I concluded what pages I would have, their layout, information, and how to navigate effeciently through them.
+I concluded what pages I would have, their layout, information, and how to navigate efficiently through them.

 I used some course materials to learn basic coding with HTML and CSS and a few Youtube videos on how to understand and work with Bootstrap.